 The title of the card game sounds pretty "smooth" after the renaming, less childish, corresponding to a strategic game.
 The idea: Players slip into the roles of heroic dogs or cats and then compete against each other.
 Various classes, based on a typical fantasy setting, are available for selection.
 Add to that equipment whose handling is measured by the number of paws and not hands - a funny trick that is based on the basic theme of the card game.

-With a total of 160 cards, including 24 champion cards, dice and tokens, two to four players engage in battles that Shadow Games says last between 20 and 40 minutes.
-The playing time has already shown that the “Kitties vs. Puppies” fight is not all that complicated.
-Simple rules, faster fun - that's the idea behind Shadow Games.
-Everything is embedded in an animal setting, which is often good for a hype on Kickstarter.
+With a total of 160 cards, including 24 champion cards, dice and tokens, two to four players go into battles, which, according to Shadow Games, last between 20 and 40 minutes.
+The game time has already shown that the “Kitties vs. Puppies” fight isn’t all that complicated.
+Simple rules, quick fun – that’s the idea of Shadow Games.
+Everything is embedded in an animal setting, which often creates a hype Kickstarter good is.

 The battle system of the card game is powered by dice.
 Players start with a die, but can earn more through upgrades.
 The throws can be modified with the skill.
 The aim is to capture the opposing three heroes by placing five hit tokens on them.
 Each class should be able to be played differently and strategically individually.
 Available are thieves, barbarians, assassins and knights - all of them hand-to-hand fighters.